lnsandnkth/CI/README.md

 ### How to build and run
-0. Make sure to JRE 15 installed
+0. Make sure to have any JRE installed
 1. Run `./gradlew check` to set up the environment
 2. Run `./gradlew clean test` to run the tests
-3. run `./gradlew javadocs` to generate Javadoc HTML.
-The files will be located in `build/docs/com/example`.
+3. Run `./gradlew javadoc` to generate Javadoc HTML.
+The files will be located in `build/docs`.
-4. Run the `ContinuousIntegrationServer` class to start the server handler.
+4. Start the server by running `./gradlew run`.
 Note: environment variables `Token`needs to be set and `PORT`specified (otherwise port 8080 will be used) in `conf.json`.
+The token is a GitHub "Personal access token" with at least `repo` permission.
 5. Configure a repo webhook to your server address.

 ### Way of working